Wolverhampton Wanderers W.F.C.: History

 In October 2016, Cullis moved to a new role of Technical Director for the club's Regional Talent Centre.
 Tim Dudding was named as his replacement as manager of the Senior squad.
 Dudding led a successful campaign, resulting in the club's promotion to the Northern Division.

 After a poor start to the season Dan McNamara took over as First Team Manager in early 2018 and led the team in a relegation battle, just missing out on goal difference after a hard-fought campaign.
 After the restructure of the women's football pyramid this summer, the team found themselves in the new FA Women's National League Midlands Division One.

-At the end of the 2020–21 season, Wolves were promoted via 'upward movement' to the FA Women's National League Northern Premier Divison after going undefeated in two consecutive fourth tier campaigns, which were both declared null and void.
+At the end of the 2020–21 season, Wolves were promoted via 'upward movement' to the FA Women's National League Northern Premier Division after going undefeated in two consecutive fourth tier campaigns, which were both declared null and void.

 In the subsequent season (2021–22), Wolves were crowned Northern Premier Division champions and secured a place in the play-off with a chance for successive promotions, this time to the FA Women’s Championship, after beating Sheffield F.C.
-Ladies 2-0 with three games left until the end of the season.
+Ladies 2–0 with three games left until the end of the season.
 However, they would go on to lose the play-off 1–0 to Southern Division winners Southampton F.C.

-The club made headlines at the end of the 2024-25 season, when the team found out after the final game that they would not have won promotion, even if they had ended the season as champions (which was possible going into the final game), because the club had decided not to apply for promotion, leaving the players ‘devastated’.
+The club made headlines at the end of the 2024–25 season, when the team found out after the final game that they would not have won promotion, even if they had ended the season as champions (which was possible going into the final game), because the club had decided not to apply for promotion, leaving the players ‘devastated’.
 Following this controversy, the club issued a statement to ‘restore trust’ and committed to applying for the promotion licence in future seasons.

+In the 2025–26 season, Wolves were promoted to the Womens Super League 2 for the first time, after beating Plymouth Argyle 1–0 in the promotion play-off.